 The University of Bologna is among the top research universities in Italy.
 Founded in 1088 and considered as the oldest university in the world, the University of Bologna ranks first among the most prestigious universities in both European and international rankings.
 The university offers effective education to over 80 thousand students and is recognized as the best in Italy by the Italian Center for Social Investment Studies; It is also shown as the best choice for students who want to study law in Italy.

 Pantheon Sorbonne University, located in Paris, France, is another brand name among the valuable universities that provide legal education in Europe.
 Pantheon Sorbonne University, which is among the best in Europe and the world, especially with the programs it offers in the field of law, is the first choice of those who want to study in the areas of European Law and International Business Law.

-The first of the most critical conditions sought to be able to study at a law school abroad is that the current grade point average of the student is high.
-Although it varies according to country and university, a minimum grade point average of 3.0 must be accepted by law faculties.
-Another critical issue is language proficiency.
-In this sense, many countries allow students to apply to law faculties.
-It may be necessary for Germany and similar countries to get sufficient points from exams such as TestDaf.
-However, a minimum TOEFL score of 80 and an IELTS score of 7.0 are generally required.
-In addition, diploma programs such as AP and IB provide significant advantages in the admissions process for law faculties of universities.
-Other documents requested from students are letters of intent, reference letters, and candidate resumes.
+The first of the most critical conditions that are mandatory to be able to study at a law school abroad is that the current grade point average of the student is high.
+Although it varies according to country and university, a minimum grade point average of 3.0 must be obtained by the student applying to law faculties.
+Another important issue is the language proficiency.
+In this sense, many countries allow students to apply to law faculties according to the results of IELTS and TOEFL exams.
+For Germany and similar countries, it may also be necessary to obtain sufficient scores from exams such as TestDaf.
+However, it is generally required to have a minimum TOEFL score of 80 and an IELTS score of 7.0.
+In addition, diploma programs such as AP and IB also provide significant advantages in the admission process for law faculties of universities.
+Other documents requested from students are letters of intent, letters of reference and candidate CVs.